CLI Usage

 There are several ways to execute CLI commands:

-When you start a cluster with cluster.serve(), a Unix socket is created that allows the justscale binary to invoke commands:
+When just dev starts an app, a Unix socket is created that allows the just binary to invoke commands defined on your controllers:

 import { DbController } from './controllers/db';